Neo-nexVI/projects/README.md

-# projects
+# Placeholder
-A place for all things creative
+A place for all things creative and for learning new stuff.
+To the future Me, You're welcom